phalpin/cpusched/README.md

 This is our Intro to Operating Systems CPU Scheduler Assignment.

-Project Members: Phillip Halpin, Rich S
+Project Members: Phillip Halpin, Rich Schwartz